-Name of school Ysgol Harri Tudur/Henry Tudor School Photo
+Name of school Vegol Harri Tudur/Hanny Tudar Photo

+Ysgol Harri Tudur/Henry Tudor School Photo

 Name of pupil

 Address

 Date of Birth

 Class Date

 Year group Review Date

 Contact Information

 Family Contact 1 Family Contact 2

 Name Name

 Tel Work: Tel Work:

 Tel: Mobile Tel: Mobile

 Tel Home: Tel Home:

 Relationship Relationship

-Clinia / Hannital Contact CD.

 Clinic/Hospital Contact GP

 Name Name

-Name Name

-Talala Tal No.

 Tel No: Tel No:

-AATDICAL DIA CNICCIC OD CONI DITION

-MEDICAL DIAGNOSIS OR CON DITION
+MEDICAL DIAGNOSIS OR CONDITION

 •

 •

 Staff trained:

-Risk assessment / action required: First Aid Of ficer to complete Risk Assessment
+Risk assessment / action required: First Aid Officer to complete Risk Assessment

-PARENTAL REQUEST FOR SCHOOL TO A DMINISTER MEDICATION
+PARENTAL REQUEST FOR SCHOOL TO ADMINISTER MEDICATION

-you complete and sign this form and the

-Headteacher has agreed that staff can administer t he medication.
+The school will not give your child medicine unless you complete and sign this form and the Headteacher has agreed that staff can administer the medication.

-Name of child
+Name of child Date of Birth Medical condition Name/Type of Medication (as described on Co ntainer) TO BE GIVEN IN SCHOOL Name/Type of Medication (as described on Con ntainer) TO BE GIVEN IN SCHOOL Name/Type of Medication (as described on Con ntainer) TO BE GIVEN IN SCHOOL Name/Type of Medication (as described on Con ntainer) TO BE GIVEN IN SCHOOL Name/Type of Medication (as described on Con ntainer) TO BE GIVEN IN SCHOOL ntainer) TO BE GIVEN IN SCHOOL Name/Type of Medication (as described on Con Date dispensed ntainer) TO BE GIVEN IN SCHOOL

-Date of Birth
+Expiry Date

-Medical condition

-Name /T. was of Nasdissties / as describe

-Name/Type of Medication (as describe d on Contair ner) TO BE GIVEN IN SCHOOL

-Name, Type of Medication (as describe d on Contair ner) TO BE GIVEN IN SCHOOL

-Name/Type of Medication (as describe d on Contair ner) TO BE GIVEN IN SCHOOL

-d on Contair ner) TO BE GIVEN IN SCHOOL

-Date dispensed d on Contair ner) TO BE GIVEN IN SCHOOL

-Date dispensed d on Contair ner) TO BE GIVEN IN SCHOOL

-d on Contair ner) TO BE GIVEN IN SCHOOL

-Date dispensed d on Contair ner) TO BE GIVEN IN SCHOOL
+Dosage and Method

 Timing

 Special Precautions

 Side Effects

 Self-administration

 Emergency procedures

 Review date and staff member to initiate review

 Parent / carer details

 Parent's name

 I understand I must deliver medicine personally to: (agreed member of staff)

-I accept this is a service the school is not obliged to school of any changes in writing. undertake.
-I understand I must notify the
+I accept this is a service the school is not oblige the school of any changes in writing. d to undertake.
+I understand I must notify

-Parent's Signature

-Date
+d to undertake.
+I understand I must notify

+the school of any changes in writing. d to undertake.
+I understand I must notify

+the school of any changes in writing.
+Parent's Signature d to undertake.
+I understand I must notify

+the school of any changes in writing.
+Parent's Signature Date d to undertake.
+I understand I must notify

-RESPONSIBILITIES AND ACTIONS REQUIRED
+the school of any changes in writing.
+Parent's Signature Date RESPONSIBILITIES AND ACTIONS REQUIRED d to undertake.
+I understand I must notify

-Protocol and medication to be kept in:

-New members of staff to be informed by:

-Overall responsibility for ensuring(as far as possible) no contact with the foods or substances to which this child is allergic, in school, on school trips, in cookery classes and during mealtimes, lies with:

-Emergency procedure and medication to be taken v when child goes on trips, swimming etc.
+Emergency procedure and medication to be taken when child goes on trips, swimming etc.

 Child encouraged to ask responsible adult/or refuse when offered food by other children/ adults.

-Parents to inform school if any changes to treatment, and school to review plan annually Parents to provide medication and monitor expiry dates' THIS HCP AGREED BY Headteacher / Head of year /form Teacher (name in capitals) Signature Date Parent (name in capitals) Signature Date School Nurse (name in capitals) Signature Date
+Parents to inform school if any changes to treatment, and school to review plan annually

+Parents to provide medication and monitor expiry dates'

+THIS HCP AGREED BY Headteacher / Head of year /form Teacher (name in capitals) Signature Date Parent (name in capitals) Signature Date School Nurse (name in capitals) Signature Date

-CONFIRMATION OF THE HEADTEACHER'S AGREEMENT TO ADMINISTER MEDICATION TO A NAMED CHILD I agree that will receive medication as described above. will be given /supervised whilst she/he takes her/his medication by a member of staff.
+CONFIRMATION OF THE HEADTEACHER'S AGREEMENT TO ADMINISTER MEDICATION TO A NAMED CHILD

+I agree that..... will receive medication as described above.

+.....will be given /supervised whilst she/he takes her/his medication by a member of staff.

 This arrangement will continue until instructed in writing by parents.

+Date

-Date Signed Headteacher
+Signed Headteacher